 I am all for making a batch of Skinny Banana Oatmeal Pancakes or these Green Chile Egg Taquitos in the AFTERNOON and freezing them for the following day or week.
 My brain just does not wake up early enough to be cooking on a hot stove or cutting things with a sharp knife.

-We had some sausage to use up last week, so I used that along with some scrambled eggs, peppers, hash browns, bacon, and cheese to make a batch of easy breakfast burritos.
+We had some sausage to use up last week, so I added it to scrambled eggs, peppers, hash browns, bacon, and cheese to make a batch of the best breakfast burritos.